Introduction

 The order of the languages in leptos_fluent::I18n::languages will be the same as in the file regardless of the alphabetical order of the names.

-The first in the languages file will used as the initial of the user when any other initialization value is discovered.
+The first one in the languages file will used as the initial of the user when no other initialization language is discovered.
 Use the same as the one configured as fallback_language in static_loader!.

 static_loader! {